Only Board Certified Orthodontist From Carlisle, PA

 Are all orthodontists Board Certified?

-No. All orthodontists must be licensed to practice, but at this time only 1 in 3 orthodontists have continued on to complete Board Certification.
-The American Board of Orthodontics (ABO) certification process signifies a unique achievement—a significant step beyond the two to three years of advanced education required for a dentist to become a specialist in orthodontics.
-The process requires the orthodontist to demonstrate actual accomplishments in patient care with detailed case reports on the treatment provided for a broad range of patient problems.
-Board certification is a voluntary achievement that all orthodontists do not choose to pursue.
-In order to become board certified by the ABO, an individual orthodontist is thoroughly interviewed by a highly respected panel of examiners to demonstrate their orthodontic knowledge, clinical skills and judgment.
+No. All orthodontists must be licensed to practice, but currently, only one in three has pursued Board Certification.
+The American Board of Orthodontics (ABO) certification represents a significant achievement, going beyond the two to three years of specialized education required to become an orthodontist.
+This rigorous process involves demonstrating real accomplishments in patient care through detailed case reports that cover a wide range of patient issues.
+Board certification is a voluntary pursuit, not undertaken by all orthodontists.
+To become board certified by the ABO, an orthodontist must undergo a thorough interview with a highly respected panel of examiners, showcasing their orthodontic knowledge, clinical skills, and judgment.

 How Do You Become an American Board Certified Orthodontist?

 The ABO certification process has undergone significant changes since the board was founded in 1929.
 Now, an orthodontist must successfully complete a 240-question written test and then go to the clinical examination stage.
-This is where they demonstrate excellence in the care of patients by submitting detailed case reports.
-A panel of examiners evaluates these reports and then give the orthodontist an oral test on several different clinical and academic topics.
-The orthodontist will then achieve board certification after passing the oral examination.
+A panel of examiners evaluates detailed case reports to evaluate excellence of care and then give the orthodontist an oral test on several different clinical and academic topics.
+An orthodontist must pass both the written and oral portion of the certification process and engage in continuous learning, submitting additional case reports to maintain certification even after passing the board.

 How many certifying boards are recognized by the American Dental Association in the specialty of orthodontics?

 One.
-The American Board of Orthodontics (ABO) is the only certifying board in the specialty that is recognized by the American Dental Association.
-The ABO was founded in 1929 and is the oldest specialty board in dentistry.
-The board’s purpose is to elevate the quality of orthodontic care for the public by promoting excellence through certification, education and professional collaboration.
+The American Board of Orthodontics (ABO) is the only certifying board in the field recognized by the American Dental Association.
+Established in 1929, it is the oldest specialty board in dentistry.
+The ABO’s mission is to enhance the quality of orthodontic care for the public by promoting excellence through certification, education, and professional collaboration.

 Why would an orthodontist choose to complete this voluntary certification process?